elixir-europe/BioHackathon/interoperability/Using blockchain in biomedical provenance the identifiers use case/README.md

 **Expected hacking days**: 4 days

-### Tasks (days)
+### Tasks

+#### Day 1
+Blockchain technologies and Biosamples (data and workflows)
+  1. Tutorial on Blockchain technologies (9-11)
+  2. Tutorial on Hyperledger Composer (11-12, 13-15).
+  3. Sample use cases: Blockchain4openscience and Digital Diplomas.
+      - Skills: JS.
+      - Output: learn Composer-Playground.
+  4. Understanding BioSamples: data management and workflows (15-19).
+      - Skills: BioSamples.
+      - Output: Identify data structures and workflows.

+#### Day 2
+Supply chain management in BioSamples
-1. Tutorial on Blockchain technologies and Hyperledger Composer.
-Evaluationg how would BioSamples benefit from blockchain technologies.
+  1. How would BioSamples benefit from blockchain technologies: How would the distributed ledger be used across industry and     academia?
+(9-12).
+      - Skills: BioSamples.
+      - Output: BioSamples workflow.
+  2. Designing and implementing a business network application (*.bna) on Hyperledger Composer for the project: version 1 and 2.
+    2.1.
+Define assets and participants (13-14).
+    2.2.
+Define transactions and logic in JS (13-19).
+          - Skills: JS.
+          - Output: BioSamples.bna

+#### Day 3
+Supply chain management in BioSamples
+  1. Write-up first report and document (*.bna) for PoC on Composer-Playground (9-11:30).
+  2. Report (11:30-12).
+  3. High-level introduction to Hyperledger Fabric.
+(13-15).
-2. Designing a distributed ledger for BioSamples and similar sample management tools for deployment in Hyperledger Fabric.
-Designing and implementing a business network application on Hyperledger Composer for the project.
+  4. Designing a distributed ledger for BioSamples and similar sample management tools for deployment in Hyperledger Fabric   (15-19).
-3. Usability of the ledger, designing front-end and extensions to other complmentary digital assets (protocols, laboratory notebooks).
+      - Output: Value chain in Biosamples (organization, channels..)
+  4. Designing front-ends (15-19).
+      - Skills: AngularJS.
+      - Output: Mock-ups.

+#### Day 4
+Presentation and roadmap
+  1. Writing-up a presentation for the project (9-11:30).
+  2. Report (11:30-12).
-4. Documenting (GitHub repo) and writting-up a presentation for the project.
+  3. Documenting (GitHub repo) and roadmap.

 ## Related works and references
 ---